MTBS

-MTBS is an annual interschools athletics competition held between four high schools located in Bellville, Western Cape.
+DTBS is an annual interschools athletics competition held between four high schools located in Bellville, Western Cape.
 It was created by the late Frans du Toit, a retired teacher from JG Meiring High School in Goodwood and a part time sports journalist.

 The competition is mainly an athletics meeting and includes cheerleading and flashes.
-These schools are: D.F.
-Malan High School, Tygerberg High School, Bellville High School and Stellenberg High School.
+These schools are: DF Akademie, Tygerberg High School, Bellville High School and Stellenberg High School.

 The name is a derived acronym from the names of the schools in that order.
-The first MTBS took place in 1994.
+The first DTBS took place in 1994.

 The flashes consist of each school showing their images while sitting on the pavilion.

 This performance consists of a medley of songs during which the pupils create a "human LCD screen" on the pavilion.
 This is achieved by the students opening and closing their school blazers at unique pre-determined moments, with each student functioning like an individual pixel and thus allowing images and animations to be displayed.

 Other parts of the school uniform (such as dresses and socks) may also be used, but no other props (such as cards) are allowed.
 Each school' adheres to a specific theme that has been chosen by that particular school.

 The annual attendance is an estimated 12,000 spectators.
 The athletics and flashes are attended by the whole community.
 The event receives coverage by South African newspapers Die Burger, Tygerburger and Rapport.
 It has also been broadcast on national television channel SABC 2.
 Similar events exist: most notably in South Korea.

 Different athletics items take place throughout the day; including short distance sprints, long distance running, hurdles shot put, javelin, long jump, discus, high jump, triple jump and relay races.
 Two athletes from each school take part in an event, adding up to 8 athletes in each event.